-Situated in the town of Fira, Villa Renos boasts amazing views over the caldera and the sea.
+In the town of Fira, Villa Renos boasts amazing views over the caldera basin.
 Rooms are comfortable and clean, individually decorated in a contemporary Greek style.
-Many have balconies or terraces overlooking that amazing view and the hotel has a pretty terrace for sunset drinks.
-When you finally manage to tear yourself away from the panorama, Renos is also conveniently close to the bars and restaurants of Fira, as well as Plateia Theotokopoulou the Museum of Prehistoric Thira, and the Archeological Museum.
+Many have balconies or terraces overlooking that amazing view, and the hotel has a pretty terrace for sunset drinks.
+When you finally manage to tear yourself away from the panorama, Renos is also conveniently close to the bars and restaurants of Fira, as well as the town of Plateia Theotokopoulou, the Museum of Prehistoric Thira and the Archeological Museum.

-Formerly a winemaker’s house, Ikies boutique hotel is full of character.
-The white-washed, cave-like rooms have been individually and artfully renovated and designed to reflect traditional Santorini aesthetics.
+Formerly a winemaker’s house, Ikies boutique hotel has white-washed, cave-like rooms which have been individually and artfully renovated to reflect traditional Santorini aesthetics.
 They are situated in tiers descending the cliffs, each with sweeping views over the volcano.
 Rooms range from suites to studios, with plenty of private space and small self-catering facilities.
-There’s no restaurant (although breakfast and pool snacks are available), but staff are always on hand to recommend the best places to eat in nearby Oia.
+There’s no restaurant, though breakfast and pool snacks are available and staff are always on hand to recommend the best places to eat in nearby Oia.

-As the first hotel in Imerovigli, Katerina’s Castle combines a traditional cave architecture with contemporary Greek interiors.
-Think: white-washed walls, seascapes, bold, bright patterned furnishings and all the mod cons.
-There are just nine rooms, not that large, but there are terraces, verandahs and a pretty terrace café/bar when you want to stretch out and admire the sea views.
-Staff are super helpful and the in-house travel desk can organise a host of excursions, including car, moped and yacht rental from Katerina itself.
+Katerina’s Castle in the village of Imerovigli combines traditional cave architecture with contemporary Greek interiors.
+You’ve white-washed walls, seascapes, bold, bright patterned furnishings and all the mod cons.
+There are just nine relatively small rooms but there are terraces, verandahs and a pretty terrace cafe/bar when you want to stretch out and admire the sea views.
+Staff are very helpful and the in-house travel desk can organise a host of excursions, including car, moped and yacht rental.

-Located a short walk from Oia village, Heliophos Hotel is in the historical neighborhood of Finikia, an old-medieval village.
+A short walk from Oia, Heliophos Hotel is Finikia, a glorious medieval village.
 The atmosphere is local and involved with its surroundings, giving guests an insight into everyday Santorini life.
-The hotel is made up of eight traditionally built cave houses, climbing up the hill and with great sea views.
-The interiors are decorated in a contemporary island style with Moroccan and french accents and plenty of modern amenities.
+The hotel is made up of eight traditionally-built cave houses, climbing up the hill and with great sea views.
+The interiors are decorated in a contemporary island style with Moroccan and French accents and plenty of modern amenities.
 Sizes range from studios to family houses.
-There’s no restaurant, but Sofia provides a delicious, freshly prepared breakfast every morning and there are facilities fro self-catering in the apartments.
-However, staff will happily recommend restaurants in nearby Oia and there’s a great spot just next-door.
+There’s no restaurant, but Sofia provides a delicious, freshly prepared breakfast every morning and there are facilities for self-catering in the apartments.

-Anatoli Hotel is perfect for those who want to stay at the very heart of Santorini.
-It is situated only 500 metres from the centre of the island, in a building dating back to the 19th century.
-Rooms in the new (2015) wing are the best, built in the old wine cellars and featuring original features such as stone vaulted ceilings and white washed wood.
+Anatoli Hotel is perfect for those who want to stay in the very heart of Santorini, 500 metres (0.3mi) from the centre of the island, in a building dating back to the 19th century.
+Rooms in the new wing opened in 2015 are the best, built in the old wine cellars with original features such as stone-vaulted ceilings and whitewashed wood.
 There’s a restaurant and pool bar, but for guests looking for a little more privacy, there are also self-catering apartments available.
-When you finally manage to drag yourself away from lounging by the huge pool, Fira is steps from the hotel with all the attractions the town has to offer.
+When you finally manage to drag yourself away from lounging by the huge pool, the town of Fira and its many attractions are just steps from the hotel.

-One of the top 25 small luxury hotels in Greece, Petit Palace Suites embodies the luxury that Santorini is famous for.
-The 23 suites are carved intuit he rock and beautifully designer furnished in a contemporary Cycladic style with pale stone and woods, neutral linens and carefully integrated modern amenities.
-There are stunning views over the caldera – especially from the pool and pool bar, the perfect place for a sundowner as the sun goes down before a Mediterranean dinner at Elia Restaurant.
-The hotel is just over 1.5 km from Fira, placing it at the heart of the island and within easy proximity of all the main attractions.
+Petit Palace Suites embodies the beauty Santorini is famous for, with 23 suites are carved into the rock and furnished with designer pieces in a contemporary Cycladic style with pale stone and woods, neutral linens and carefully integrated modern amenities.
+There are great views over the caldera from the pool and pool bar, the perfect place for a sundowner before enjoying a Mediterranean dinner at Elia Restaurant.
+The hotel is around 1.5 km (1mi) from Fira, placing it at the heart of the island and close to all the main attractions.

-Located between Fira and Oia, Anastasis Apartments consists of ten luxury apartments, all overlooking the caldera.
-It is a hotel made for privacy and relaxation, with several spacious sundecks, a terrace, spa facilities, and a huge infinity pool sweeping out over the cliff edge.
-Awarded the Travellers Choice Award 2015, it’s a favourite spot for those looking for a way to experience and also escape Santorini.
-Close enough to see the sights, there is also enough on-site to keep you occupied.
+Located between Fira and Oia, Anastasis Apartments consists of 10 luxury apartments, all overlooking the caldera.
+It is a hotel made for privacy and relaxation, with several spacious sundecks, a terrace, spa facilities and a huge infinity pool sweeping out over the cliff edge.
+Awarded the Travellers’ Choice Award 2015, it’s a favourite spot for those looking for a way to experience Santorini without the tourist bustle.
+Close enough to see the sights, there is also enough on site to keep you occupied.

-This two-storey mansion is filled with character.
-1864 The Sea Captain’s House is carved partly into the cliff, with just four suites all decorated beautifully with hand-picked antiques in an island-style setting.
-Owner Tony Moziman is on hand to recommend how to make the most of your time on the island, but on the agenda has to be hanging out at the hotel, enjoying the afternoon cocktails and appetizers, the in-house spa or simply lounging on the terrace admiring the view.
+This two-storey mansion is carved partly into the cliff, with just four suites all decorated beautifully with hand-picked antiques in an island-style setting.
+Owner Tony Mosiman is on hand to recommend how to make the most of your time on the island, but on the agenda has to be hanging out at the hotel, enjoying the afternoon cocktails and appetizers, the in-house spa or simply lounging on the terrace admiring the view.